Stevie Nicks: 2014–present: 24 Karat Gold: Songs from the Vault and future endeavors

 In May 2015, Nicks reissued Crystal Visions – The Very Best of Stevie Nicks on "crystal clear" transparent double vinyl.
 The vinyl came with a vinyl messenger bag and a limited-edition lithograph.
 Throughout 2016 and 2017, Nicks toured with The Pretenders on the 24 Karat Gold Tour.

 On April 26, 2017, Pitchfork revealed that Nicks would be featured on a track from American singer Lana Del Rey's fifth studio album, Lust for Life, which was released on July 21, 2017.
 The song is titled "Beautiful People Beautiful Problems".

 On July 9, 2017, Nicks performed at the British Summer Time festival in Hyde Park in London, supporting Tom Petty and the Heartbreakers.
 She later performed "Stop Draggin' My Heart Around" with Petty as part of the Heartbreakers' set, in what would turn out to be their final performance of the song together before Tom Petty's death in October 2017.

 In April 2018, Lindsey Buckingham was fired from Fleetwood Mac, following disagreements with Nicks and Mick Fleetwood.
 Nicks helped recruit his replacements, Mike Campbell of Tom Petty and the Heartbreakers and Neil Finn of Crowded House.
 This reworked lineup embarked on a world tour entitled An Evening with Fleetwood Mac in 2018–2019.

-In April 2019, Nicks was elected to the Rock and Roll Hall of Fame.
+In April 2019, Nicks was inducted into the Rock and Roll Hall of Fame.
 She became the first woman to be inducted twice, once as a member of Fleetwood Mac and once as a solo artist.

 In September 2020, Nicks released a live album and concert film, with recordings from the 24 Karat Gold Tour (2016–2017), directed by Joe Thomas.
 On October 9, 2020, Nicks released her first new music in six years.
 The official video accompanying the track "Show Them the Way" was directed by Cameron Crowe.

-In December 2020, music publishing company Primary Wave bought an 80% stake of Nicks' song catalog.
+In December 2020, music publishing company Primary Wave bought an 80% stake of Nicks's song catalog.
 The Wall Street Journal valued the deal at US$100 million.

 On May 27, 2021, Stevie Nicks was one of the headliners of the 2021 Shaky Knees Music Festival in Atlanta, Georgia.
 In August 2021, Nicks canceled her five planned 2021 solo appearances due to concern about catching COVID-19.

 Nicks appeared on the track "Oil" on the 2023 Gorillaz album Cracker Island.

 Nicks sang "What Has Rock and Roll Ever Done for You" with Dolly Parton on her Rockstar album in 2023.

 On September 27, 2024, Nicks released a new song called "The Lighthouse".
 Nicks wrote the song with Magnus Birgersson and Vincent Villuis to promote women's rights.
 Nicks appeared as a featured vocalist on a cover of Ron Sexsmith's "Maybe This Christmas" on the charity Christmas album A Philly Special Christmas Party, released on November 22, 2024.

+Nicks performed at the 2026 Met Gala, performing "Landslide" in a duet with Sabrina Carpenter.
+In August 2026, Nicks performed at the first ever Daisy Chain Fields Festival, where she performed "Landslide" in a duet with festival founder and headliner Olivia Rodrigo.